Mass Cultural Council logo

 Strategic Partnerships

-We are working with partners across sectors to reach people where they are, to find ways to collaborate and to build more inclusive arts and cultural experiences for the health and wellbeing of individuals and communities.
+We are working with partners across sectors to reach people where they are, to find ways to collaborate and to build more inclusive arts and cultural experiences for the health and well-being of individuals and communities.

 Card to Culture

 Hundreds of thousands of people who may be unable to afford a family outing at a children’s museum, an evening of extraordinary music, the thrill of discovery in a science program, or the laughter and mystery of theater, are now experiencing all of these.
 Our first-in-the-nation EBT Card to Culture, WIC Card to Culture, and ConnectorCare Card to Culture programs have made this possible by offering access to arts and culture through free and reduced admissions.
-Massachusetts Health Connector, the Department of Transitional Assistance, and the Department of Public Health’s Women, Infants, & Children Nutrition Program, help deliver the protective factor of arts and culture to low-income people across the state through Card to Culture.
+Massachusetts Health Connector, the Department of Transitional Assistance, and the Department of Public Health’s Women, Infants, & Children Nutrition Program, help deliver the protective factor of arts and culture to low-income and working families across the state through Card to Culture.

 Learn more about Card to Culture